 05.03 Final Significance Determination and NOV Signature Authority.

-Final significance determination cover letters associated with White, Yellow, or Red issues should be signed and issued according to the memorandum dated January 17, 2008, “Delegation of Authority for Certain Enforcement Actions to the Regional Administrators” (ML080100183).
+Final significance determination cover letters associated with White, Yellow, or Red issues should be signed and issued according to the memorandum dated January 17, 2008, “Delegation of Authority for Certain Enforcement Actions to the Regional Administrators” (ADAMS Accession No. ML080100183).

 05.04 Licensee Notification, Mailing, and Distribution of Final Significance Determination Letters.